Gina Devasahayam, Ph.D. is the Founder and Chief Scientific Officer of GenetikSIGNAL, Inc.

 What do you consider is fundamentally different about the biotech industry landscape for anti-aging when you first conceived of GenetikSIGNAL, Inc several years ago compared to now?

 “This is a very interesting question.
 You are asking me what my vision has been!
 There is a vast proportion of people who want to age healthy, for example the baby boomer population.
 That began as long ago as the 1970s when healthfoods became a culture.
 At first, I was drug target focused on mTOR.
 The IP we were evaluating on anti-aging from UW, Seattle were methods patents.
 I had discussions with most top consumer companies in the country, and one in India.
 I was unable to create a market for it.
 The technology was top-notch but market/translational risk was high.
 I talked to L’Oreal for some time, we entered into NDA, but L’Oreal backed off.
 In biotech, offering a Contract Research service is not a great business model today.
 L’Oreal was not convinced that testing their skin cosmeceuticals in a yeast aging assay will be relevant for their skin anti-aging R&D. In 2014, Calico (short for California Lifesciences company) entered the anti-aging biotech arena, backed by Google ventures and partnering with Abbott.
 They are discovering drugs for age-related diseases.
-I am focused now on compounds (composition of matter IP), not exactly for drug development but more for dietary supplements/ nutraceuticals.
+I am focused now on compounds (composition of matter IP), not exactly for drug development but more for dietary supplements/ nutraceuticals such as elderberry vitamin c capsules.
 I am open to explore any aging pathway involved in caloric restriction, not just constrained to mTOR.”

 Where do you see biotech heading in five years as it relates to anti-aging pharmaceuticals and medical research?